 - submit a portfolio of recent work relevant to the exchange proposal.

 - A student who participates in Off Campus Study is required to return to the university and to register for at least one full time semester during which s/he will give a public presentation and submit a two-page typed summary.
 Credit will not be awarded for Off Campus Study until these requirements have been met.

 Credit will be awarded once a transcript indicating successful completion of the exchange semester has been received from the host institution.
 The credits will not be calculated into the student's grade point average.

 Tuition and fees are paid to NSCAD and must be paid before a student will be permitted to register at a host institution for Exchange Study.

 Credits gained in Off Campus Study are considered non-resident credits (transfer credits).

-The Office of Student and Academic Services organizes and coordinates the Off Campus Study Program and assists students with application procedures, financial planning, and visa requirements.
+The Office of Student Experience organizes and coordinates the Off Campus Study Program and assists students with application procedures, financial planning, and visa requirements.
 The student is responsible for arranging travel and accommodations.
 The Office keeps a set of calendars for institutions with which the university has exchange agreements and reports written by previous off campus study students.